traefik/traefik/docs/content/migration/v2-to-v3.md

 ### Consul provider

 The Consul provider `namespace` option was deprecated in v2 and is now removed in v3.
-It is now unsupported and would prevent Traefik to start.
+It is now unsupported and will prevent Traefik to start.

 ??? example "An example usage of v2 Consul `namespace` option"